How to Get Kids to “Behave” at Photoshoots

 Many of my Senior sessions are photographed in a nearby Bergen County park.
 But, I have to tell you some of my favorite sessions were done right at home.
 I find boys feel most comfortable in and around their homes.
 Given this, and the fact that 17-year old boys are rarely thrilled about being photographed, I highly recommend this location for your son’s session.
 We can easily incorporate some of his interests into his session and years from now, he will enjoy looking at photos of himself in the place he grew up.
 Home.

-Getting Ready Part II | NJ Photographer | Bergen County, NJ
+Wedding Day | NJ Photographer | Bergen County, NJ

 As promised, here is the second installment of Kerry and Patrick’s wedding.
 I know when I run across a post with WAY too many photos, I tend to glance over them rather than pour over them.
 So, it’s my hope that by breaking up this big day into several blog posts you might take a moment longer to look through the images from a very special wedding.